 Passport holders requiring a visa to enter France will be assisted in every way.
 A letter of acceptance mentioning the name of the participant and duration of the summer program will be issued to your current establishment and for French embassy/consulate authorities.
 If you wish to stay in France longer to visit or do an internship before or after the duration of the summer program, make sure that your visa covers that period as well.

 No scholarships are awarded in France for a short summer programme (the minimum period being 1 semester).
 So, please check if your home country may be able to offer you one.

-Refunds are possible only for cancellations received before April 15, 2017 (financial refund charges at the student’s expense).
-After that, no fees are refundable.
+Total refunds are possible only for cancellations received before May 15, 2018, for cancellations received before May 31, 2018 : 50% refund (financial refund charges at the student’s expense).
+After that date, no fees refundable